lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-1.md

 - Use Amazon EKS default options and the Amazon Elastic Block Store (Amazon EBS) Container Storage Interface (CSI) driver as an add-on to securely store sensitive data within the Amazon EKS cluster.
 ```

-> K8s has its own mechanism for storing secret, which are default store as plain text in etcd key-value store.
+> [!NOTE] K8s has its own mechanism for storing secret, which are default store as plain text in etcd key-value store.
 >
 > We can apply _envelope encryption_ to encrypt these secrets with AWS KMS before stored them in etcd store.